 How Common is Postpartum Incontinence?

-Stress incontinence can be an after effect of childbirth.
+Stress incontinence can be an after effect of childbirth, known as postpartum urinary incontinence.
 In fact, it can also happen during pregnancy.
 There is more pressure on the bladder during pregnancy.
-The muscles in the bladder and the pelvic floor cannot handle the extra stress and pressure, leading to bladder leakage.
+The muscles in the bladder and the pelvic floor cannot handle the extra stress and pressure, leading to postpartum incontinence.
 This pressure leads to stress urinary incontinence, also known as overactive bladder (OAB).

 A prolapsed bladder can also happen due to childbirth.
 Prolapsed bladder is when the bladder is no longer supported and descends into the vagina.
 This happens because of damage to the vaginal wall, often because of giving birth.

 Stress urinary incontinence is not normal, but it does happen and it is treatable.
 If incontinence continues 2-3 months after giving birth, it is time to see a physician.
 Stress urinary incontinence is treatable with both surgical and non-surgical treatment options.

-At the Incontinence Institute, we have individualized treatment plans and specialize in these types of health issues.
-Our physicians can determine what options would work best for you, and if you are a candidate for urethral sling surgery, an outpatient procedure that lifts the urethra back to its proper place, working to eliminate symptoms of stress urinary incontinence.Â Contact usÂ or call our discreet, dedicated Medical Concierge at 800-771-1953 to learn more.
+At the Incontinence Institute, we have individualized treatment plans for all incontinence needs.
+Our physicians can determine what options would work best for you, and if you are a candidate for urethral sling surgery, an outpatient procedure that lifts the urethra back to its proper place, working to eliminate symptoms of stress urinary incontinence.
+Call our discreet, dedicated Medical Concierge at 800-771-1953 to learn more.